Birth & birth certificate

 Congratulations on your child!
 Many things will now change in your life.
 A child is always a great enrichment.
 However, at the beginning there are also some official procedures.
 Find out here which official procedures you have to complete in the city of Innsbruck, what the deadline is for notarization, how the child's surname is determined and what other steps are necessary before and after a birth.
 You can also find out how to have a birth certificate issued.

-1. If your child is born in Innsbruck, the Service Unit Registry office and citizenship - Birth. is responsible for certifying the birth Service Unit Registry office and citizenship - Birth is responsible, even if you do not live in Innsbruck.
+1. If your child is born in Innsbruck, the Service Unit Registry office and citizenship - Birth is responsible for certifying the birth, even if you do not live in Innsbruck.

-2. You will already receive the first name declaration at the hospital (or from your midwife).
+2. You will receive the declaration of first name at the hospital (or from your midwife).

-3. You send the following documents by mail to the Service Unit Registry office and citizenship - Birth. :
+3. You send the following documents by e-mail to the Service Unit Registry office and citizenship - Birth.:

 1. completed declaration of first name